-Michael Adams 5095274239 michael.adams@wwcc.edu
+andre.demers@wwcc.edu

 Department Overview: Automotive Repair Technology provides intensive career preparation through a combination of classroom instruction and hands-on application.
 The program is accredited and certified by the National Automotive Technicians Education Foundation (NATEF), and is led by Automotive Service Excellence (ASE) master certified instructors.
 Instructors provide students the fundamental knowledge and experience needed to become entry level technicians in the automotive industry.
 The Automotive Repair Technology curriculum is reviewed by an advisory board composed of local and regional industry members annually.